EleutherAI/openwebtext2/README.md

 Much of this code was written by @researcher2, with inspiration and some straight copying of the scraping code found at https://github.com/yet-another-account/openwebtext/. @sdtblck kindly put together the Colab notebook.

 # Processing Status
 We are currently attempting to scrape all of 2011 up to the most recent pushshift dump.
-Current status is:
+Deadline is 30/09/2020, current status:

 | Date Block | Responsible         | Status     |
 | :--------: | :-----------------: | :--------: |